gatsbyjs/gatsby/docs/docs/routing.md

 ### Using `gatsby-node.js`

-You can use [Gatsby Node APIs](/docs/node-apis/), including the [`createPages`](/docs/node-apis/#createPages) function, inside your `gatsby-node.js` file.
+The File System Route API should be enough to get you through most use cases but if you need extra control, e.g. for passing data via `pageContext` or modyfing the `path`, you can use [Gatsby Node APIs](/docs/node-apis/), including the [`createPages`](/docs/node-apis/#createPages) function, inside your `gatsby-node.js` file.
 This function will give you access to the [`createPage`](/docs/actions/#createPage) action, which is at the core of programmatically creating a page.
 Here's an example for creating pages from Markdown files sourced by Gatsby's data layer:

 ```js:title=gatsby-node.js
 exports.createPages = async function ({ actions, graphql }) {